Six-Day War: Israeli attack: first day (9 June)

 In the central sector, the Israeli 181st Battalion captured the strongholds of Dardara and Tel Hillal after fierce fighting.
 Desperate fighting also broke out along the operation's northern axis, where Golani Brigade attacked thirteen Syrian positions, including the formidable Tel Fakhr position.
 Navigational errors placed the Israelis directly under the Syrians' guns.
 In the fighting that followed, both sides took heavy casualties, with the Israelis losing all nineteen of their tanks and half-tracks.
 The Israeli battalion commander then ordered his twenty-five remaining men to dismount, divide into two groups, and charge the northern and southern flanks of Tel Fakhr.
 The first Israelis to reach the perimeter of the southern approach laid on the barbed wire, allowing their comrades to vault over them.
 From there, they assaulted the fortified Syrian positions.
 The fighting was waged at extremely close quarters, often hand-to-hand.

 On the northern flank, the Israelis broke through within minutes and cleared out the trenches and bunkers.
 During the seven-hour battle, the Israelis lost 31 dead and 82 wounded, while the Syrians lost 62 dead and 20 captured.
 Among the dead was the Israeli battalion commander.
 The Golani Brigade's 51st Battalion took Tel 'Azzaziat, and Darbashiya also fell to Israeli forces.

 By the evening of 9 June, the four Israeli brigades had all broken through to the plateau, where they could be reinforced and replaced.
 Thousands of reinforcements began reaching the front, those tanks and half-tracks that had survived the previous day's fighting were refuelled and replenished with ammunition, and the wounded were evacuated.
 By dawn, the Israelis had eight brigades in the sector.

-Syria's first line of defence had been shattered, but the defences beyond that remained largely intact.
+Syria's first line of defense had been shattered, but the defenses beyond that remained largely intact.
 Mount Hermon and the Banias in the north, and the entire sector between Tawfiq and Customs House Road in the south remained in Syrian hands.
 In a meeting early on the night of 9 June, Syrian leaders decided to reinforce those positions as quickly as possible and to maintain a steady barrage on Israeli civilian settlements.

-Israeli attack: the next day (10 June)
+Israeli attack: second day (10 June)

 Throughout the night, the Israelis continued their advance, though it was slowed by fierce resistance.
 An anticipated Syrian counterattack never materialized.
 At the fortified village of Jalabina, a garrison of Syrian reservists, levelling their anti-aircraft guns, held off the Israeli 65th Paratroop Battalion for four hours before a small detachment managed to penetrate the village and knock out the heavy guns.